prerak23/Arxiv-Paper-Recommender-System/README.md

 ```
 4. **update_database.py** :-
 This python file updates the database according to the last updated date on which the file **db_encoded.npy** was updated or created
-while running this file one more file is created in the meantime named as **updated_data** to store the updated data that is gathered from the oaipmh
+while running this file one more file is created in the meantime named as **updated_data** to store the updated data that is gathered from the oaipmh requests
 then we clean the abstract in this temprory file and encode it after that we then basically append this new encoded data to the file **db_encoded.npy**

 ```